vsavalei/twostage/README.md

 modpim <- PIM_syntax(compmodel = mod, C = C)
 #> Note: The following exogeneous variables in the composites model will be  correlated by default
 #> (unless overridden in the composite model syntax): F1, F2, F3.
-#> If you do not want this, modify the composite model syntax manually or set exog_vars=FALSE.
+#> If you do not want this, modify the composite model syntax manually or set exog_cov=FALSE.
 ```

 The resulting syntax is long and can be viewed via `cat(modpim)`.
 It